Political views on the Macedonian language: Greek views

 On 3 June 2018, the Greek Minister of Shipping and Island Policy Panagiotis Kouroublis, acknowledged that Greece had fully recognized the term "Macedonian language" for the modern Slavic language, since the 1977 UN Conference on the Standardization of Geographical Names, a fact confirmed on 6 June by the Greek Foreign Minister Nikos Kotzias, who stated that the language was recognized by the New Democracy-led government of that time.
 Kotzias also revealed classified documents confirming the use of the term "Macedonian Language" by the past governments of Greece, as well as pointing out to official statements of the Greek Prime Minister Evangelos Averoff who in 1954 and 1959 used the term "Macedonian language" to refer to the South Slavic language.
 New Democracy denied these claims, noting that the 1977 UN document states clearly that the terminology used thereof (i.e. the characterization of the languages) does not imply any opinion of the General Secretariat of the UN regarding the legal status of any country, territory, borders etc. Further, New Democracy stated that in 2007 and 2012, as governing party, included Greece's objections in the relevant UN documents.

-On 12 June 2018, North Macedonia's Prime Minister Zoran Zaev, announced that the recognition of Macedonian by Greece is reaffirmed in the Prespa agreement.
-Within Greece itself however, the term "Slavomacedonian" (Σλαβομακεδονικα) is most commonly used.
+Slavic speakers of Greek Macedonia have variously referred to their language as makedonski, makedoniski ("Macedonian"), slaviká (σλαβικά, "Slavic"), dópia or entópia (εντόπια, "local/indigenous [language]"), balgàrtzki (Bulgarian) or "Macedonian" in some parts of the region of Kastoria, bògartski ("Bulgarian") in some parts of Dolna Prespa along with naši ("our own") and stariski ("old").
+With the Prespa agreement, Greece accepted the use of the adjective "Macedonian" to refer to the language using a footnote to describe it as Slavic.

 Serbian views

-Serbia officially recognises Macedonian as a separate language from Bulgarian.
-In the 2002 census c.26,000 people declared themselves as Macedonians.
+In the interwar period, Macedonian was treated as a South Serbian dialect in Yugoslavia.
+The government permitted its use in dialectal literature.
+Until the Yugoslav communist period, Serbian scholars, including Spiridon Gopčević (who was an astronomer) and Aleksandar Belić, claimed that the Macedonian dialects were closer to Serbian.
+Belić, who had labeled Old Štokavian as "Serbo-Macedonian", had to give up his claims on Macedonian.
+In Serbia, Macedonian is recognized as a minority language.